ksimms2/capstone-project-ideas-tnordquist/README.md

 * A client application&mdash;an Android app, a Java SE application, web pages constructed dynamically on the server side using a templating or component approach, etc.

+    The front end for this application will be an Android app, which

 * An application server, usually in the form of a REST service provider.

 * A database server&mdash;typically&mdash;but not necessarily&mdash;a MySQL or Derby database server.
 (Note that the application server and database server may reside on different hosts or the same host; they may even be embedded in a single program.)